wailyn2024/Computational-Thinking-8/README.md

 ## To Access from Home:
-1. Go to github.com/features/codespace
+1. Go to github.com/features/
-2. Sign in
 3. Click "get started for free"
-4. Scroll down to "Owned by [Your Name]" and click the codespace to launch
+4. Scroll down to "Owned by [Your Name]" and click the to launch

 ## To Use a Program with a Screen: